CoderDojoDC/CoderDojoDC.github.io/faq/index.md

 We usually meet every other weekend.
 See [our meetup.com site](http://www.meetup.com/CoderDojoDC/) for time, location, and RSVP.

+### What software should I install and where can I find it?

+Please see our [installation guide page](http://coderdojodc.com/installation.html) for links to download pages for the core technologies we use in our meetings.
+If other software is required for a particular week's activity, that information will be posted on the Meetup announcement.

 ### Why do I have to register for each meeting?

 Most CoderDojo’s find there’s just to much turn-around from one meeting to the